mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 *.app.resultFile = "results/sound.wav"
 </pre></p>

 Although the `udp` module is the key module of the emulation, it does not need any configuration.
 This module acts as a bridge between the simulated and the real world.
 When instead of `UdpApp` this `ExtUdp` is used, it means that from that point on the emulation is run in the real world.
-In this case it means that here the VoIP traffic exits the simulation and enters the real operating environment of the OS, and vice versa.
+In this case it means that at the `ExtUdp` the VoIP traffic exits the simulation and enters the real operating environment of the OS, and vice versa.

 Another important point of the emulation is to set the `RealTimeScheduler` as the mean of synchronization: